 The University of Nottingham provides a range of services to support your studies.
 Please explore these pages to find out more about how we can help you.

 The University of Nottingham is committed to equality of opportunity for all its students; it is also mindful of its requirement to comply with legislation affecting access to Higher Education specifically the Disability Discrimination Act and more recently the Equality Act 2010.
 The University will arrange for assessment of the requirements of its disabled students and make recommendation for suitable equipment and services.
 Liaison is undertaken with potential funding sources for the equipment and services required.
 The University does not discriminate according to whether a student has Disabled Students Allowance or not.

-Academic Support provides general study support for all students, and specialist academic support for students with dyslexia, dyspraxia and other Specific Learning Difficulties.
+Academic Support provides specialist study support for students with dyslexia, dyspraxia and other Specific Learning Difficulties.
 For further information please visit the Academic Support pages.

 Disability support co-ordinates support and access arrangements for disabled students and those with long term medical conditions.
 For further information please visit the Disability Support pages.